Home Fanfics Go Back

 "What a mess," she says, accepting his explanation for now, and putting back the drink.

-When Brutus approaches the table, she thinks he's coming for her, to tell her she's late to the Mentor Booth, or some other reason.
+When Brutus approaches the table, she thinks he's coming for her, to tell her she's late to the mentor booth, or some other reason.
 But he doesn't even seem to see her, all rage as he grabs Haymitch by the collar.
 "You piece of shit!" he yells, glasses smashing as the table shakes.
 "She told me what you did!"

 Haymitch makes no effort to defend himself, just smiles somewhat lazily.
 "It doesn't matter," he says.
 "I messed up.
 She messed up.
 But in the end, Elin will never love you back."